Fragile X-associated tremor/ataxia syndrome

 The classical presentation is a kinetic tremor and cerebellar ataxia occurring over the age of 50 1.
 Other clinical manifestations include cognitive decline, dementia, psychiatric disorders, peripheral neuropathy and autonomic dysfunction 2.
 Affected females typically experience less severe disease.

 The pathogenesis of FXTAS is not yet fully understood 2.
-Neuronal toxicity in FXTAS is thought to result from the formation of pathognomonic eosinophilic and ubiquitin-positive intranuclear inclusions in neurones and astrocytes in the cerebrum, thalamus, basal ganglia and inferior olivary, dentate and cranial nerve XII nuclei, as well as in the spinal cord and autonomic ganglia.
+Neuronal toxicity in FXTAS is thought to result from the formation of pathognomonic eosinophilic and ubiquitin-positive intranuclear inclusions in neurons and astrocytes in the cerebrum, thalamus, basal ganglia and inferior olivary, dentate and hypoglossal nuclei, as well as in the spinal cord and autonomic ganglia.

 The adrenals, thyroid, Leydig cells, pancreas, gastrointestinal tract, kidneys and heart are also involved.